Avoiding recollapse in an open-AdS universe via a self-tuning-like mechanism: MODEL

-The Fab-Four framework is mainly composed of four fundamental Lagrangians, each of which contains a scalar function $V_i(\phi)$.
-Since the original theory does not impose any specific restriction on the form of these scalar functions, we adopt a monomial power-law realization in this work.
+In analogy with Brans-Dicke theory \cite{1961PhRv..124..925B}, we take the scalar field $\phi$ to be dimensionful, whereas the parameters in $V_i(\phi)$ are assumed to be dimensionless and of order unity.
+In this paper, the dimension of $\phi$ is taken to be $[L^{-1}]$.
+In the original Fab-Four construction, the scalar functions \(V_i(\phi)\) are left arbitrary functions of the scalar field \cite{2012PhRvL.108e1101C}.
+We adopt a monomial power-law realization in this work.
 This choice is motivated by two considerations.
 First, power-law functions possess the property of scale self-similarity.
 Second, power-law potentials have long served as benchmark choices in studies of cosmic evolution, with representative examples appearing in chaotic inflation \cite{1983PhLB..129..177L} and tracker quintessence \cite{1988PhRvD..37.3406R}.
-Considering the dimension of $\phi$ to be $[L^{-1}]$, the dimension of each Lagrangian be same as the Ricci scalar.
-The power indices in the scalar functions $V_i(\phi)$ can be uniquely fixed by dimensional analysis.
-Consequently, the four fundamental Lagrangians can be written as follows:
+Considering that the action has dimension $[S]=[ML^2T^{-1}]$, while the overall factor has dimension $\left[c^3/2\kappa\right]=[MT^{-1}]$, and taking $[\phi]=[L^{-1}]$, the scalar functions \(V_i(\phi)\) are chosen as